xXNightstalkerXx/rpi-kalivnc-installer/README.md

 After downloading the necessary Files it will setup the VNC Server and ask you for a Password to secure your VNC Server.

-The Installer also creates a backup of the /etc/init.d/vncserver and /home/kali/.vnc/xstartup Files before changing them!
+The Installer also creates a backup of the /home/kali/.vnc/xstartup File before changing them.
+When launching the uninstall Script the /.vnc Folder will get deleted again

 I'm not an expert Coder so use this Repo on your own Risk and don't blame me if you have to reinstall your Raspberry.